North Yemen civil war: Royalists

 The tribes of Southern Saudi Arabia and Northern Yemen were closely linked, and the Saudis enticed thousands of Yemeni workers in Saudi Arabia to assist the royalist cause.
 In addition to the Saudis and British, the Iraqis also sent plane loads of Baathist Yemenis to undermine Sallal's regime.
-The royalists fought for the Imam despite his father's unpopularity.
+The royalists fought for the imam despite his father's unpopularity.
 One sheik said "The Imams have ruled us for a thousand years.
 Some were good and some bad.
 We killed the bad ones sooner or later, and we prospered under the good ones".
-The hill tribes were Shia, like the Imam, while the Yemenis of the coast and the south were Sunni, as were most Egyptians.
+The hill tribes were Shia, like the imam, while the coastal Yemenis and the southern Yemenis were Sunni, as were most Egyptians.
 President Sallal was himself a mountain Shia fighting with lowland Sunnis.
-Al-Badr himself was convinced that he was Nasser's biggest target, saying "Now I'm getting my reward for befriending Nasser.
+Al-Badr was convinced that he was Nasser's biggest target, saying "Now I'm getting my reward for befriending Nasser.
 We were brothers, but when I refused to become his stooge, he used Sallal against me.
 I will never stop fighting.
 I will never go into exile.
 Win or lose, my grave will be here".

-Al-Badr had formed two royalist armies — one under his uncle Prince Hassan in the east and one under his own control in the west.
+Al-Badr had formed two royalist armies—one under his uncle Prince Hassan in the east and one under his own control in the west.
 Both armies controlled most of the north and east of Yemen, including the towns of Harib and Marib.
 The provincial capital of Northern Yemen, Sadah, which would have given the Imam a key strategic road towards the main capital San'a, was controlled by the republicans.
-There were also areas like the town of Hajjah, where the royalists controlled the mountains while the Egyptians and republicans controlled the town and fortress.
-Mercenaries from France, Belgium and England, who had fought in Rhodesia, Malaya, Indochina and Algeria, were sent to assist the Imam in planning, training and giving the irregular forces the ability to communicate with one another and the Saudis.
-They trained tribesmen in the use of antitank weapons, such as the 106mm gun and in mining techniques.
-The numbers of mercenaries are estimated in the hundreds, although Egyptian sources at the time reported 15,000.
+There were also areas, like the town of Hajjah, where the royalists controlled the mountains while the Egyptians and republicans controlled the town and fortress.
+Mercenaries from France, Belgium and England, who had fought in Rhodesia, Malaya, Indochina, and Algeria were sent to assist the imam in planning, training, and giving the irregular forces the ability to communicate with one another and the Saudis.
+They trained tribesmen in the use of antitank weapons, such as the 106-mm gun, and in mining techniques.
+The number of mercenaries is estimated in the hundreds, although Egyptian sources at the time reported there were 15,000.
 Royalist tactics were confined to guerilla warfare, isolating conventional Egyptian and republican forces, and conducting attacks on supply lines.